-Shelf Exam scores and individual NBME score reports are emailed to students the Monday following their exam.
+Shelf Exam scores and individual NBME score reports are emailed directly from NBME to students no later than Wednesday following the exam.
 Passing norms for each clerkship are different and based on national norms.
-Please refer to each clerkship's syllabus, for more information.
+Please refer to each clerkship's syllabus for more information.